BruceEckel/pybooktools/docs/index.md

 > Shortcut: **slug**

-The "Slug Line" (a term from journalism) not only tells the reader which file this is, it also enables `bookup` (`update_markdown_code_listings.py`) to update the code listing in the book from the source file.
+The "Slug Line" (a term from journalism) not only tells the reader which file this is, it also enables `bookup` to update the code listing in the book from the source file.

-Automatically adds the commented file name at the top of each Python file, in the form:
+It automatically adds the commented file name at the top of each Python file, in the form:

 ```text
 # file_name.py